20+ Expert Tips For Visiting Rome

 If you’re an early bird, many churches open very early at 7:00 am or so.
 If you’re looking to maximize your sightseeing, you can head to a church or two of your choice before the major attractions open at 9:00 am.

-Some off the radar churches that you should consider putting on your Rome itinerary are:
+Here are some off the radar churches that you should consider visiting:

 Remember that Rome’s churches have a dress code that is enforced.
 Your shoulders, knees, and cleavage must be covered.
-If you’re visiting Rome during the hot summer months, wear a long airy dress and carry a scarf to throw over your shoulders.
+Most churches also close for a couple hours around lunchtime.

 READ: Guide To the Most Beautiful Churches in Italy